sillsm/naivenfts/readme.md

 When we attend a presentation or read a document about NFTs, we take away confusing generalities that don't make sense, and leave us more confused.

-In this naive introduction, we'll learn about NFTs by exploring the source code of the smart contracts directly.
-We'll just muck through function comments and do our best to piece it together.
-We'll only come up for air and reference documentation and specifications as needed to make sense of what we're reading.
+In this naive introduction, we'll learn about NFTs by rolling up our sleeves and exploring their source code directly.
+You don't need to have coding experience to do this, because the function comments are really detailed.

+We'll muck through the source code together and do our best to make sense of what we're reading.

+We'll only come up for air and consult reference documentation as needed.

 Let's start by examining some of the NFTs that have recently been mentioned in the news.

 There's [Beeple's artwork](https://onlineonly.christies.com/s/first-open-beeple/beeple-b-1981-1/112924)
 which sold for over $69 million dollars.
-The Christies' website has two odd links
+The Christies' website has two odd links.

 ```
 wallet address: 0xc6b0562605D35eE710138402B878ffe6F2E23807